smartanthill/commstack-server/server/src/sa_client_comm_stack_readme.txt

 Currently a packet of type COMMLAYER_TO_CU_STATUS_SLAVE_ERROR is used to let the Client know that packet exchange chain with a device is broken for any reason.
 In this case the Client is supposed to start a new chain.
 Packet with this status has its 'address' field filled with a device_id of a failed device; and its payload is case-specific.

+6. Requesting device stats

+Client can send a packet of type COMMLAYER_FROM_CU_STATUS_GET_DEV_PERF_COUNTERS_REQUEST to request values of performance counters.
+In current implementation this packet has no payload, and its 'address' is equal to ID of the device to get counters from.
+This request should be treated as asynchronous.

+In response to COMMLAYER_FROM_CU_STATUS_GET_DEV_PERF_COUNTERS_REQUEST CommStackServer sends a packet of type COMMLAYER_FROM_CU_STATUS_GET_DEV_PERF_COUNTERS_REPLY.
+Its 'address' is set to the ID of the device, and its payload depends on firmware of the device (CommStackServer just forwards the data).
+Note: getting response to COMMLAYER_FROM_CU_STATUS_GET_DEV_PERF_COUNTERS_REQUEST may take substantial time (depends on quality of connection on the way to the device of interest)

 -------
 TBC...